ANTH 111 Introduction to Biological Anthropology 3 Units GE

 Course Attributes: Upper Division; Sustainable Course

-ANTH 424 California Archaeology and Prehistory 3 Units
+ANTH 424 California Archaeology 3 Units

 Typically Offered: Inquire at department

-This course provides an overview and examination of the historical development and prehistory of archaeology in California.
+This course provides an overview and examination of the historical development and pre-colonial record of archaeology in California.
 Topics include archaeological method and theory, cultural chronologies, regional and temporal patterns in the archaeological record, important sites and their potential links to native peoples in California.
 Controversial issues and contributions to modern archaeology are also considered.
 3 hours lecture.
 (000572)

 Grade Basis: Graded